Browse by Topic

 5. We have decidedly refused to get our ministry into debt.
 It has been our observation through the years that many otherwise sound ministries have incurred debts to carry on their work.
 Some have been destroyed by this policy.
 We do not find it useful, logical, or a biblical precedent to get ministries into debt, as if to say, “This work depends upon the bank to succeed.”

-6. The Elliff family receives through the ministry only what comes specifically designated for us.
-All other gifts go into the printing and distribution of materials and the other ministry expenses.
+6. The Elliff family and the other CCW communicator families receive through the ministry only what comes specifically designated for us.
+All other gifts go into other ministry expenses.
 In other words, we do not receive a set salary through CCW.
 We do receive normal royalties, a matter of faith for us, if books are blessed by God to sell.
 In this way we are allowed to trust God weekly for His provision as a family.
 He has always provided.
 Several years ago we were one day late in paying a bill.
 We were charged $25.
 We still do not understand the delay of the Lord on this one experience when He had regularly supplied for each bill at least by the day it was due.
 But God has His reasons.
 We have seen our bank balance shrink to less than $10 and swell to several thousand during these many years.
-We haven't used the times of little to fret or the times of abundance to spend carelessly.
+We haven’t used the times of little to fret or the times of abundance to spend carelessly.
 Either way we are equally dependent upon and accountable to God to guide us in the use of it.
 The awareness that it is God who supplies is in our minds daily.

 Some of you are aware that I have been instrumental in beginning a church in the Kansas City area (www.ChristFellowshipKC.org).
 I have found that by integrating my ministry through CCW with the ministry of the local church there are great benefits for both.
 Each provides a context for extending the effectiveness of the other.
 Much of what we do in CCW in providing help to ministers and churches is hammered out in the workshop of church life.
 Elders in our church do not receive a salary, but do receive gifts given by members to an elder’s fund, if they choose to do so.